KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Grayscaling

-As a first step, the images are converted to grayscale because color has no semantic meaning in traffic signs and it reduces the size of the data (one grey value per pixel instead of three values for red, green and blue).
+As a first step, the images are converted to grayscale because color has no semantic meaning in traffic signs and it reduces the size of the data (only one grey value per pixel instead of three values for red, green and blue).

 Here is an example of a traffic sign image before grayscaling: